ChillChewie/Twitch-Bot/README.md

 4.)
 There is one more thing to do to register the chat bot for IRC access.
     a.
 Go to https://twitchapps.com/tmi/ and register the bot account.
     b.
 Copy the code and enter into the cfg.py variable- PASS

+5.)
+Change social media commands to fit your needs.
+This is found in the bot.py file.